 If you can’t pay back your guarantor loan, your chosen guarantor becomes responsible for the debt.
 They’ll need to pay the money back on your behalf, so you’ll need someone that trusts you to keep up with the repayments.

-Guarantors usually need to be homeowners as well as having regular income.
+Guarantors usually need to be homeowners as well as having a regular income.
 This might be a role for your own parents or a friend that’s more financially secure.

 Credit Unions usually provide loans for their members.
-These aren’t available as commercial loans for everyone, but come with several benefits for anyone that might be eligible.
+These aren’t available as commercial loans for everyone but come with several benefits for anyone that might be eligible.
 Credit Unions will often consider individual circumstance, basing their decisions on more than just a computer calculation.